SimonaZaccaria/QuHack_QuantumRing/README.md

 # Quanto_Gladitors (QuHack_QuantumRing)

-QuantumRing project for the MIT QuHack 2025
+QuantumRings project for the MIT QuHack 2025